meta-company/makex/documents/source/how-it-works.md

        3. Store each TaskObject produced by `task()` calls in a graph (Graph 1).

 3. Evaluation stage (using Graph 1):
-   - Start pool with a queue for execution of tasks.
+   - Start pool with a queue for execution of Tasks.
-   - For each specified task to run:
+   - For each specified Task to run:
      - Find the Task in Graph 1 and all of its dependencies.
-     - Evaluate each dependency, and the task into EvaluatedTask objects.
+     - Evaluate each dependency, and the Task into EvaluatedTask objects.
        - Evaluate each of the arguments, such as finds/globs.
        - Queue the EvaluatedTask as necessary for execution (if they are dirty/stale).
        - Add the EvaluatedTask to Graph 2.
-   - Execution Pool: While there is a queue of tasks to run/execute:
+   - Execution Pool: While there is a queue of Tasks to run/execute:
-     - Execute each dependency before reaching the specified task.
+     - Execute each dependency before reaching the specified Task.
-     - Run each action of the specified task.
+     - Run each action of the specified Task.